Downing Park (Newburgh, New York): Today

 Downing Park is centrally located within the city, between Robinson Avenue (US 9W-NY 32) on the west, South Street on the north, Dubois Street on the east and Third Street to the south.
 Carpenter Avenue divides the park into an eastern and western half.
+It is also in close proximity to Townsend Avenue and Newburgh's inner city.

 The most prominent feature of the park is the pond and fountain in its southwest corner, known as the "polly."
 In the early 20th century, it was a popular place for ice skating in the winter, but that has since been prohibited as pollution has made the water less capable of effectively freezing up in the winter.
-The Polly’s natural stone Shelter House, designed by local architect Gordon Marvel was added in 1934 and served as a place for visitors to change into skates and enjoy cups of hot chocolate during the cold winter months.
+The Polly's natural stone Shelter House, designed by local architect Gordon Marvel was added in 1934 and served as a place for visitors to change into skates and enjoy cups of hot chocolate during the cold winter months.
 It is now the headquarters of the Downing Park Planning Committee.

 To the east, the land rises to a small hill, the terrace, which overlooks the Hudson.
 Other amenities in the park include an amphitheater to the north of the polly, host to many local concerts and festivals in the summer months.